-Shared decision making for preference-sensitive conditions has been shown to help people gain knowledge about their health condition(s) and possible outcomes of care and to have more confidence in their decisions.3 The process has also been associated with improved patient satisfaction with care, improved health outcomes, and with better appropriateness of care.^{4,5} In most cited examples, shared decision making is done with a patient decision aid.
-Knee and hip replacement and prostate cancer screening are the most well-studied health conditions for use of shared decision making and have seen broader adoption of the process and of patient decision aids.
-Shared decision making can also help to

-Shared Decision Making - DRAFT Updated: August 22, 2019 reduce health disparities; examples include increasing rates of total knee replacement for black patients with osteoarthritis of the knee to rates closer to those of white patients.6
+Shared decision making for preference-sensitive conditions has been shown to help people gain knowledge about their health condition(s) and possible outcomes of care and to have more confidence in their decisions.34 The process has also been associated with improved patient satisfaction with care, improved health outcomes, and with better appropriateness of care.^{5,6} In most cited examples, shared decision making is done with a patient decision aid.
+Knee and hip replacement and prostate cancer screening are the most well-studied health conditions for use of shared decision making and have seen broader adoption of the process and of patient decision aids than other clinical areas.
+Shared decision making can also help to reduce health disparities; examples include increasing rates of total knee replacement for black patients with osteoarthritis of the knee to rates closer to those of white patients.7